 As you can see, travel insurance covers so many different things.
 So, now that you are definitely booking it for your next trip (right?!), what are the best travel insurance companies?

-Personally, I recommend either World Nomads or Safety Wing.
-They both have excellent travel insurance products and are backed by loads of fantastic reviews.
+Personally, I recommend World Nomads.
+It has excellent travel insurance products and is backed by loads of fantastic reviews.